woj76/a8-pico-sio/README.md

 You can umount the slots while they are being read by the Atari, in which case the corresponding image transfer will of course fail.
 When the SD card is removed and there are any mounts referring to the files on the SD card, they will be fully emptied.

-A single disk image file can be mounted in only one disk slot, mounting it again in a different slot will fail (silently).
+A single disk image file can be mounted in only one disk slot in read-write mode, mounting it again in a different slot will mount it in read-only mode (unless the previous mount is in read-only mode, this can happen if a particular sequence of mounting / unmounting is applied).

 Rotation commands unmount all drive slots, move them up or down correspondingly, and remount the slots.
 This also means that the read-write status of multiply mounted single image is rotated accordingly.